Jacob-CL/UnforeseenCreativity/AD.md

 - `python3 windapsearch.py --dc-ip 10.129.1.207 -u inlanefreight\\james.cross --da` (`domain\\username`)
 - `python3 ldapsearch-ad.py -l 10.129.1.207 -d inlanefreight -u james.cross -p Summer2020 -t pass-pols`
 - Will reveal if accounts are prone to kerberoast: `python3 ldapsearch-ad.py -l 10.129.85.28 -d sequel -u rose -p KxEPkKe6R8su -t all`
+-

+# DSQuery
+DS Tools is available by default on all modern Windows operating systems but required domain connectivity to perform enumeration activities.
+- `dsquery user "OU=Employees,DC=inlanefreight,DC=local" -name * -scope subtree -limit 0 | dsget user -samid -
+pwdneverexpires | findstr /V no`

+# WMI
+Windows Management Instrumentation (WMI) can also be used to access and query objects in Active Directory.
+Many scripting languages can interact with the WMI AD provider, but PowerShell makes this very easy.
+- `Get-WmiObject -Class win32_group -Filter "Domain='INLANEFREIGHT'" | Select Caption,Name`

+# ADSI
+Active Directory Service Interfaces (ADSI) is a set of COM interfaces that can query Active Directory.
+PowerShell again provides an easy way to interact with it.
+- `([adsisearcher]"(&(objectClass=Computer))").FindAll() | select Path`